getyoti/yoti-doc-scan-react-native/README.md

 ```
 In addition, you should add [`NSCameraUsageDescription`](https://developer.apple.com/documentation/bundleresources/information_property_list/nscamerausagedescription) to your `Info.plist`.

-And if you have included `YotiSDKIdentityDocument` in your target, make sure to also:
+And if you have included `YotiNFC` in your target, make sure to also:
 - Add [`NFCReaderUsageDescription`](https://developer.apple.com/documentation/bundleresources/information_property_list/nfcreaderusagedescription) to your `Info.plist`
 - Add [`com.apple.developer.nfc.readersession.iso7816.select-identifiers`](https://developer.apple.com/documentation/bundleresources/information_property_list/select-identifiers) to your `Info.plist` and include [`A0000002471001`](https://www.icao.int/publications/Documents/9303_p10_cons_en.pdf) as an application identifier for your app to support
 - Turn on [`Near Field Communication Tag Reading`](https://developer.apple.com/documentation/corenfc/building_an_nfc_tag-reader_app) under the Signing & Capabilities tab for your project’s target